Medical care for all

 When a person falls ill, they normally first consult their general practitioner (GP), who is supposed to act as their guide through the healthcare system.
 In addition, there is an extensive network of specialist doctors.
 Everyone is free to consult the doctor of their choice.
 With the exception of emergencies, a stay in hospital is ordered by a doctor.

-In Germany, medicines are dispensed by more than 18,000 pharmacies.
+In Germany, medicines are dispensed by a good 17,000 pharmacies.
 Prescriptions for drugs that are not available over the counter are issued by the doctor who is treating the patient.

 Funding